 4. Don’t Binge Eat

 This will be the tough part for a lot of you fatties.
 Binge eating.
 You think “hey I’ve been doing well, I’ve been eating good all week so I deserve a reward for this.”
 No you don’t!
 Every time you binge and break your rules you get farther away from your goal.
 If you need some motivation, go for a walk and look at overweight people, it will hopefully snap you back in line.
 Like I said, you can still eat whatever you want as long as it’s within your caloric limit.
 Don’t fall into the endless pit of binge eating.
 It adds up quickly and all of the previous work will be for nothing.
 Eat that candy but plan for it.
 Wink.

 The fifth and final step that I follow to stay in shape is reducing processed carbohydrates and sugars.
 I love sugar and carbs.
 I’m not saying you need to cut them out of your diet completely because that would be hell!
 However, the quicker you reduce these, the faster you will get to your goal.
 The way I got to my six pack goal was by cutting out bread and sugar completely.
 This was a bit extreme but taught me a lot about losing fat.
 If you’re eating them while trying to lose weight, you’re basically swimming against the current.
 You still will lose weight if you’re at a caloric deficit, but it will take longer.
 Therefore, the quickest way of losing fat is to reduce these as much as possible.
 Stay strong.

 Those are my five ways to stay fit while eating whatever you want.
 It took me a long time to figure them out but I’m so happy I did.
 I hope that you can use this knowledge to reach your fitness goals!
+As mentioned before, if you’re looking for a more in-depth guide to physical and mental health, along with passive income strategies, read my book.
 Until next time, happy eating!